Tag Archives: Movie

 Thankfully, due to involvement from founding members, Dr. Dre and Ice Cube, original N.W.A music will be featured and performed.

-As someone ever curious about routes to success / greatness, in any field and in the face of adversity, I’m ready for this film right now.
+As someone ever curious about routes to success/greatness in any field and in the face of adversity, I’m ready to watch this movie right now.

 G